SirMorland/huld-hub/web/README.md

 ### Setup production environment
 To start the production environment:
-1. Copy `docker-compose.prod.yml` to `docker-compose.override.yml`.
-The `docker-compose.override.yml` file can be further edited if needed.
-2. Run `docker-compose up` to start the frontend in production mode.
+1. Run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d` to start the frontend in production mode.
 Docker will need to build the container if it's the first time you run it.
-3. The frontend runs on http://localhost:80 by default.
+2. The frontend runs on http://localhost:80 by default.